elreco/elreco/README.md

 ## I'm just a regular guy

-- 🌱 I’m currently trying to become a Vue.js expert
+- 🌱 I’m a Vue.js expert
-- 👯 I’m currently working as a lead front end developer at @HeyPongo
+- 👯 I’m currently working as a lead front end developer at Lemonway
 - ⚡ Fun fact: I love to play racquet sports

 ### Connect with me: